delmac-dev/share-prompts-app/README.md

 ## Features

--Seamlessly post prompts and share your creative ideas with the community.
+- Seamlessly post prompts and share your creative ideas with the community.
--Dive into a treasure trove of diverse prompts posted by fellow users.
+- Dive into a treasure trove of diverse prompts posted by fellow users.
--Personalize your prompts with easy editing options and manage them effortlessly.
+- Personalize your prompts with easy editing options and manage them effortlessly.
--Hassle-free account management, ensuring a smooth user experience -Secure and convenient login using GitHub OAuth for enhanced user authentication.
+- Hassle-free account management, ensuring a smooth user experience
+- Secure and convenient login using GitHub OAuth for enhanced user authentication.
--Prioritize user privacy with robust credential authentication.
+- Prioritize user privacy with robust credential authentication.
--Efficiently search through prompts using intuitive search features and tags -Organize and categorize prompts with a user-friendly tagging system -Enjoy a seamless experience on any device with the responsive and intuitive design
+- Efficiently search through prompts using intuitive search features and tags
+- Organize and categorize prompts with a user-friendly tagging system
+- Enjoy a seamless experience on any device with the responsive and intuitive design

 ## Getting Started